 Your Eye Care Institute doctor then places a special mirrored lens on your eye before applying the YAG laser energy.
 This lens allows our doctors to view the membrane clearly so we can apply the laser beam and create a small hole to clear your vision.

 The procedure is painless.
-About 50 pulses from the YAG laser will do the job.
 It doesn’t matter if you blink during the procedure, as the laser only affects the tissue that it is focused on, so it doesn’t harm your eyelid or other structures.
 This means there is no reason for a lid holding device to be used in these capsulotomies.

 How long does a YAG laser capsulotomy take?

 These procedures take just 5 minutes, believe it or not.
 Your Eye Care Institute doctor applies the pulses of laser energy to the clouded capsule and this creates the necessary holes.

 How long will the results from my YAG laser capsulotomy last?

 These procedures typically only need to be done once in an eye.
 The hole created in the capsule will not close, so the vision will remain clear.